Carsten Höller and The Art of Fun

 House for Pigs and People 1997

-House for Pigs and People 1997 was a work made in partnership with the artist Rosemarie Trockel, Höller
+House for Pigs and People 1997 was a work made in partnership with the artist Rosemarie Trockel.

-For the work they constructed a purpose built building with a garden and enclosure for pigs.
-Also there was a separate viewing area on a slope which had a two-way mirror at the end of the slope was a 2 way mirror.
-The pigs would be confronted with just their reflections, the viewers on the slope would be able to see the pigs clearly.
+For the work they constructed a purpose-built building with a garden and enclosure for pigs.
+Also there was a separate viewing area on a slope which had a two-way mirror at the end of it.
+The pigs in the pen on the other side would be confronted with just their reflections, the viewers on the slope would be able to see the pigs clearly.
 This work makes people look at animals in a different way.
 It brings up questions such as what is the difference between us and animals?
 How can we treat them in ways that we would not treat humans?
 What makes us so different?

 Giant Psycho Tank 1999

-Visitor are invited to float in a heated sensory floation tank.
+For this piece, visitors are invited to float in a heated sensory flotation tank.

 Mirrored Carousel 2005

 This work is a full-size fairground carousel, covered in mirrored surfaces and lights.
 Each person sits on a small swing seat and slowly goes round.
-As it slowly goes round, users experience quite a dizzying ride and the light is endlessly refracted in the mirrors.
+Users experience quite a dizzying ride, as the light is endlessly refracted in the mirrors.
 Also if you choose to just look at the piece, Höller considered that a legitimate way to engage with the work.

-Höller feels when we go to the galley we cannot separate the experience of the work from the people you encounter..
+Höller feels when we go to the gallery we cannot separate the experience of the work from the people you encounter.

 The Pinocchio Effect 1999

-For this work visitors attach a vibrating device to there arm close their eyes and touch there nose.
+For this work visitors attached a vibrating device to their arm close their eyes and touch their nose.
 The brain is tricked into believing the nose is growing.

 Test site 2006 – 2007

-This was an installation of 3 giant enclosed metallic slides tunnel slides in the Tate Modern’s Turbine Hall – the largest is 56 metres long and with a stomach-churning 27-metre drop.
-Why slides are not used more is a mystery to the artist.
-He feels that they should be used more in architecture…There is a sense that we loose when we are children and the slides somehow connect us with this feeling..
+This was an installation of 3 giant enclosed metallic slide tunnels in the Tate Modern’s Turbine Hall.
+The largest was 56 metres long and with a 27 metre drop.
+The artist feels there is a sense that we lose when we are children and the slides somehow re-connect us with this feeling..

-In 2016 he attached one of his slides (with the help of Anish Kapoor) to the Arcelor Mittal Orbit ( Britain’s largest sculpture).
-The slide, is located at London’s Olympic Park, takes around 40 seconds to go down its 178m.
+In 2016 he attached one of his slides (with the help of Anish Kapoor) to the Arcelor Mittal Orbit, making it Britain’s largest sculpture.
+The slide, is located at London’s Olympic Park and takes around 40 seconds to go down its 178m.